Mastering Core Geospatial Python Libraries

 Vector Processing & Topological Integrity

-Vector workflows demand strict geometry validation.
-This prevents downstream analysis failures during spatial joins or aggregations.
+Vector workflows demand strict geometry validation to prevent downstream analysis failures during spatial joins or aggregations.
 Self-intersections, ring orientation errors, and invalid multipolygons must be detected early.

 Use generator-based iteration for datasets exceeding RAM.
-Combine this with chunked spatial indexing.
-Always run topology checks before executing expensive overlay operations.
+Combine this with chunked spatial indexing and always run topology checks before executing expensive overlay operations.

 from shapely.validation import make_valid